antarlinam/content_search/README.md

 ## Setup

-1. Unzip the folder and navigate to within the flask_app directory.
+1. Unzip the folder and navigate to within the content_search-main directory.
 You should be able to see "app.py" when you use the "ls" command
 2. Open terminal and navigate to the unzipped folder
 3. Write the following command :
     ```